airbrake/node-airbrake/Readme.md

 Sends the given `err` to airbrake.

-The callback parameter receives two arguments, `err, url`. `err` is set if the delivery to airbrake failed.
+The callback parameter receives two arguments, `err, url`. `err` is set if the delivery to Airbrake failed.

 If no `cb` is given, and the delivery fails, an `error` event is emitted.
 If there is no listener for this event, node will kill the process as well.
 This